These 10 billionaires went all-in trying to get Donald Trump re-elected

 Overall: $45 million

-Fun fact: In August 2010, after the Obama administration proposed raising the tax rate on carried interest, a loophole that allows fund managers pay far less taxes on the investment profits they take as compensation than ordinary workers pay on their wages, Schwarzman was upset.
+Fun fact: In August 2010, after the Obama administration proposed raising the tax rate on carried interest—the IRS allows fund managers to pay far lower taxes on these investment profits managers take as compensation than ordinary workers pay on their wages—Schwarzman was upset.
 He likened the plan to “a war,” adding: “It’s like when Hitler invaded Poland in 1939.”
 (He later apologized.)

 Ronald Steven Lauder